rburgst/spring-modulith-demo/README.md

 # Java Modularization approaches

 This repository contains various approaches to modularizing Java applications.
+Note that the code is simple on purpose to focus on the modularization aspects.

 Please check out the individual [branches](https://github.com/rburgst/spring-modulith-demo/branches) for the different approaches.